adslbarxatov/DPArray/docs/index.md

 ## Actual projects and developments

-Current laboratory’s projects are described below.
+Current Laboratory’s projects are described below.
 Descriptions contain:

 :earth_africa: all the necessary links;